Runscope

 Runscope is a SaaS-based company that sells software for API performance testing, monitoring and debugging.
 Runscope is based in San Francisco, California.

 General

-Runscope provides cloud-based and hybrid on-premises software that allows businesses to monitor, test, and debug web service APIs.
+Runscope provides cloud-based and hybrid on-premises software that allows businesses to monitor, test, and debug web-service APIs.
 Runscope API tests can be used to test against services available in the public cloud, running on a private network behind a firewall, or running on a local development environment.

 Integrations

-Runscope integrates with continuous integration and deployment platforms, such as Jenkins, Amazon CodePipeline, CircleCI and TeamCity.
-Runscope’s API methods for executing tests and checking on test status allows it to be integrated with other CI/CD tools and platforms as well.
+Runscope integrates with continuous integration and deployment platforms, such as Jenkins, Amazon CodePipeline, CircleCI, and TeamCity.
+Runscope’s API methods for executing tests and checking on test status allow it to be integrated with other CI/CD tools and platforms as well.